A moist coffee-flavored cake in coffee-flavored buttercream and decorated with pretty coffee-flavored chocolate chips.

 - 2 ½ tsp baking powder

-And that is pretty much all I have for you on my easy coffee cake recipe.
+And that is pretty much all I have for you on my moist and aromatic coffee-flavoured cake recipe.